Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Desember 2024 18.22.30 UTC
+- WIB: Selasa, 17 Desember 2024 19.52.59 UTC
-- WITA: Selasa, 17 Desember 2024 19.22.30 UTC
+- WITA: Selasa, 17 Desember 2024 20.52.59 UTC
-- WIT: Selasa, 17 Desember 2024 20.22.30 UTC
+- WIT: Selasa, 17 Desember 2024 21.52.59 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: friendship
+Kategori: nature